-How men and women think, and whether there is a difference, is one of the abiding puzzles of life.
+How men think, how women think and whether there is a difference is one of the abiding puzzles of life.
 We all want to understand other people.
 Many of us want to understand the opposite sex.

 One of the wisest writers on relationships between the sexes was the 19th century British writer Anthony Trollope.
 My piece Trollope: 11 reasons to read him sets out his awesome qualities (links in bold italics are to other posts on this blog) – including the fact that much of what he wrote is still 100% current.
 More Trollope links are at the end of this post.

 Trollope’s 1869 novel He Knew He Was Right examines relations between the sexes in detail.
 You can explore quotations from the book below on men (6), on women (9), on relationships (22), on literary criticism (1) and finally (as a reminder of Trollope’s wit and continued relevance) on “the railway sandwich”.

 My Trollope Society edition of “He Knew He Was Right” has 823 pages

 The reader may be quite certain that Colonel Osborne had no premeditated evil intention when he allowed himself to become the intimate friend of his old friend’s daughter.
 There was nothing fiendish in his nature.
 He was not a man who boasted of his conquests.
 He was not a ravening wolf going about seeking whom he might devour, and determined to devour whatever might come in his way; but he liked that which was pleasant; and of all pleasant things the company of a pretty clever woman was to him the pleasantest.
 [Comment: a classic explanation of how people who are not evil do evil things]